Ethiopian Airlines’ Cruel Monkey Imports to Prompt PETA Uproar at Embassy

 A macaque monkey inside a shipping crate.
 Credit: PETA

 Why: Ethiopian Airlines has flown hundreds of monkeys who were allegedly illegally taken from their forest homes, according to testimony and evidence presented in the recent federal trial of accused Cambodian monkey smuggler Masphal Kry.
 Last year, the U.S. Department of Agriculture cited the airline for multiple violations of animal protection laws, including failing to provide proper feeding and watering instructions for 336 monkeys who were crammed inside wooden crates and flown nearly 10,000 miles from Mauritius.
 The monkeys were left on the tarmac of Hartsfield-Jackson Atlanta International Airport for at least 95 minutes in 85-degree heat.
-The airline also imported 584 monkeys into the U.S. without mandatory health certificates, according to federal citations.
+The airline also was cited by the U.S. Department of Agriculture (USDA) for failing to ensure that its intermediate handler maintained copies of health certificates for 584 monkeys imported into the U.S. The USDA appears to have withdrawn that citation.

 PETA—whose motto reads, in part, that “animals are not ours to experiment on”—points out that Every Animal Is Someone and offers free Empathy Kits for people who need a lesson in kindness.
 For more information, please visit PETA.org or follow the group on X, Facebook, or Instagram.